rafalio/rafalio/about.markdown

 title: About
 ---

-Hi, my name is Rafal Szymanski, and I just graduated with a Masters in Computer Science from Imperial College London, Department of Computing.
+Hi, my name is Rafal Szymanski, and I'm a graduate of Computer Science from Imperial College London, Department of Computing.
+I am currently working at Facebook in New York City.
 This is a place to put my thoughts online.
 It is a static blog generated with [Hakyll][hakyll].
-The source for the site is available on [github][github]
+The source for the site is available on [github][github].

 Here are some of my things online: